GaloisInc/smaccmpilot-org/pages/hardware/blackmagic.md

 ### PX4 Autopilot Project Guide

-As your primary resource, please read the PX4 Autopilot project wiki [guide to using the Black Magic Probe][guide].
+As your primary resource, please read [the Black Magic Probe project wiki][guide].

 ### Upgrading Firmware

-We've found that most Black Magic Probes do not ship with the very latest firmware.
-In order to support the PX4FMU's STM32F4 processor, you should please [follow the instructions on the PX4 Autopilot wiki][guide] to clone and build the latest black magic firmware and load it on your device.
+We've found that some Black Magic Probes do not ship with the very latest firmware.
+In order to support the PX4FMU's STM32F4 processor, we recommend to [follow the instructions on the Black Magic Probe wiki][guide] to clone and build the latest black magic firmware and load it on your device.

 ### GDB Init Script

-We use a simpler gdb init script from the one described on the PX4 wiki due to differences in operating system implementation and environment.

-Copy the following to a `.gdbinit` script in the root directory of your `smaccmpilot-stm32f4` repository:
+Copy the following to a `.gdbinit` script in the root directory of your [smaccmpilot-stm32f4][] repository:

 ```
 target extended SERIAL_PORT